Xilinx/Vitis_Libraries/hpc/docs/src/user_guide/L1/L1_test.rst

 3. Test L1 primitives
 ==============================
-To launch the testing process, please navigate to the directory **L1/tests/hw/**.
+To launch the testing process, navigate to the directory **L1/tests/hw/**.
-There are three functions under testing in this direcotry.
+There are three functions under testing in this directory.
 For each function, there are several test cases with various configurations under **./tests/** directory.
-For each test case, please use following commands to check the Makefile usage
+For each test case, use the following commands to check the Makefile usage.

 .. code-block:: bash